1. Should I have financing in place before coming to Dr. Kane’s office?

 All your post-op visits are ALL included in your surgical fees.
 There are NO other additional fees for any of your visits after surgery.
 We like to see our patients the very next day after surgery and generally every week for the first 4 weeks.
 Depending on your recovery, we like to see you every several weeks up to every several months all the way up to one year.

 7. Are there any hidden costs?

 There are no hidden costs.
 When we give you a list of your fees everything is included in your surgery.
-There are medical tests required prior to surgery that are usually covered by your insurance, such as: pre-op physical, mamograms, etc. If you do not have insurance you will have to pay out of pocket for these expenses.
+There are medical tests required prior to surgery that are usually covered by your insurance, such as pre-op physical, mammograms, etc. If you do not have insurance you will have to pay out of pocket for these expenses.
 We will refer you to reputable doctors who charge minimal fees.

 8. What is the process if I decide to go forward with Surgery?